quynhphamduong/The-Digital-Clock-Design-Using-NXP-Microcontroller-7-Segment-LED-/README.md

 ## Note

    - You have to set up all data you have before push apply button on GUI
-   - With the unit test, you want to run unit test, you have to convert function emb_mock() in main.c file to comment and calls fucntions that i've revealed in test report excel.If no or call functions in UNIT_TEST.h, they can break the program.
+   - With the unit test, you want to run unit test, you have to convert function emb_mock() in main.c file to comment and calls fucntions that we have revealed in test report excel.
+If no or call functions in UNIT_TEST.h, they can break the program.

 ## License
    - Due to confidentiality constraints, the supporting libraries are not included in this repository.
 If you need access, please send me an email with the following details: